thebestwp/thebestwordpress/content/posts/updates.md

 1. Unattended automatic updates.

 Some [good advice](https://docs.fedoraproject.org/en-US/quick-docs/autoupdates/) from the Fedora project:
-> If the machine is a critical server, for which unplanned downtime of a service on the machine can not be tolerated, then you should not use automatic updates.
-Otherwise, you may choose to use them
+> "If the machine is a critical server, for which unplanned downtime of a service on the machine can not be tolerated, then you should not use automatic updates.
+Otherwise, you may choose to use them."

 **Automatic updates will eventually cause issues with your website.**